 Travelers going to Japan with babies and toddlers will need a stroller to make their travel easier while moving around, sightseeing or even waiting in line.
 Parents with babies can eventually replace the stroller, which takes a larger place, with a baby carrier that can fit everywhere.

 However, the stroller is still the most relaxing option.
-In the next paragraphs, I’ll explain why it is a good idea to take a stroller to Japan and some inconvenient that you might come across so that you can be prepared for everything.
-And also, so that you can make your own decision because some parents might not have the same problems I have. 🙂
+In the next paragraphs, I’ll explain why it is a good idea to take a stroller to Japan and some inconvenient that you might come across.
+This way, you can be prepared for everything, and also, you’ll be able to make your own decision because some parents might not have the same problems I have. 🙂

 Advantages of Using a Stroller in Japan